 “Dear Santa, this year for Christmas, I’d really like the ability to actually rest for once.”

 If this is what your letter to the North Pole looked like this year, you’re not alone.
-According to a recent study, only 18% of us have felt good about work/life balance this year, which has certainly been more challenging due to working from home.
+According to a recent study, 52% of UK staff do not have a good work/life balance, which has certainly been more challenging due to more of us working from home.

 Unfortunately, there’s no guarantee that Saint Nick will gift you with a new-found ability to switch off in exchange for some milk and cookies, so here are some habits you can build to make the most of your time off.